wwwehr/nearai/docs/index.md

 ## Fine tuning

-We use [`torchtune`](https://github.com/pytorch/torchtune) to fine tuning models.
+We use [`torchtune`](https://github.com/pytorch/torchtune) for fine tuning models.
 The following command will start a fine tuning process using the `llama-3-8b-instruct` model and the `llama3` tokenizer.

 ```bash
 poetry run python3 -m nearai finetune start \